16.7 C

 According to Agence France Presse (AFP), Hennessy and other cognac producers lobbied the French National Institute of Origin and Quality (INAO) with the assistance of the BNIC to allow the sale of XXO cognac.
 The proposal to allow the new XXO cognac was approved unanimously last week by the INAO according to SudOest.

-The BNIC has noted that the new XXO designation should be officially adopted before the end of this year, at which time they intend to publish new provisions relating to cognac ageing designations.
+The BNIC has noted that the new XXO designation became official and has been adopted.
 While Hennessy, may have marketed the first XXO cognac, the BNIC, according to Figaro has noted that “the inclusion of the mention of the XXO cognac specification will ultimately allow all the cognac houses of our appellation to market their cognac as such”.

 The designation changes should provide a challenge for Cognac Houses to produce finer, longer-aged (and even more expensive) Cognacs.